 Bitlish accepts deposits through both wire transfer and credit cards.
 Many crypto investors of course view this as very positive.

 Not only are credit card deposits offered here, Bitlish also offer one of the lowest commissions for VISA and Mastercard operations in the world.
-Deposit are 3% + a small fixed fee depending on the fiat currency, and withdrawals are 1% + a small fixed fee depending on the fiat currency.
+Up until recently, deposit fees were 3% + a small fixed fee depending on the fiat currency, and withdrawals were 1% + a small fixed fee depending on the fiat currency.
+As of 27 June 2019 however, Bitlish had to increase the deposit and withdrawal fees for VISA- and MasterCard-deposits.
+The new fees are as follows: